Looking for a kid-friendly craft to celebrate Read Across America next week? This Paper Plate Lorax craft tutorial is perfect!

 - Don’t forget to share pictures with us your paper Lorax friend on your various social media sites! #gluedtomycrafts

-RELATED POST —> Handprint Lorax Keepsake
+RELATED —> Handprint Lorax Keepsake